What Proven Solutions Exist?

 -

-BC Hydro doesn't even have the capacity to provide all the extra electricity to address government's green goal demands, say engineering experts.
+BC Hydro lacks capacity to supply all the extra electricity for government's green goal demands, say engineering experts.
 We import about 25% of our electrical power from the US and elsewhere annually.

 California just froze addition of any new building code regulations